christwinn/woocommerce-api-client-java/README.md

 }
 ```
-## Let's stay in touch!
+## Stay Connected!
-The client will be continuously developed to incorporate new features and improvements.
+The WooCommerce API client library is evolving with exciting new features and improvements on the way.
-See you soon :)
+We can't wait to share more with you - stay tuned! 😊